malakMomani/mc-excersise/README.md

 # mc-excersise

-this is what Anagheem and Sara did in Anagheem's computer when working on feature one .
+that is what Anagheem and Sara did on Anagheem's computer when working on feature one .